kovacsaalex/CustomerRegistration/README.md

 This application made for hungarian financial advisor.
 You can registrate clients, loans and savings.
-The data is stored in SQL database.
+The data is stored in MySQL database.